Absolute Value Calculator

 This same trick can be used for any absolute value function.
 Just draw the function ignoring the absolute value, and then flip over whatever part is below

-y = 0, which you can calculate using our slope intercept calculator.
+y = 0, which you can calculate using our slope intercept form calculator.
 The result is a perfect representation of the absolute value graph without any headaches.
-Take a look at the examples in the pictures included in this section, including a sine graph and a square root graph.

 As a side note for those interested, any absolute value graph is as continuous as the non-absolute one, but will also have a sharp, non-differentiable point wherever the values have begun to change from positive to negative.
 For example, in the function